bentomhall/nih-system/homebrewery/world/geography.md

 The caste-based culture is receeding, but still has fangs.
 Almost everyone here (other than the deep jungle tribes) worships the Queen Ascendant, and her priests hold massive cachet.
 Nobles in their blue garments (forbidden to non-nobles) own most of the land, and merchants and crafters form the Lai caste.
 Commoners are not serfs, but are mostly sharecroppers or hired laborers.
 Ophidians are considered lower-caste, although this attitude has mostly faded.

 ### Sha'slar Autonomous Zone
+- Population: Roughly 35,000 fang-kin humans and half-elves.
+A few ophidians.
+- Major Cities: Sha'slar (~10,000)
+- Names and architecture: Vaguely "south eastern asian + japanese".
+Fantasy apostrophes abound.
+Lots of snake motifs.
+- Economics: Plantation agriculture and forest products.
+Main producer of steel-silk.
+- Magics: Not much.
+- Religion: Heavily dominated by worship of the Queen Ascendant, but the Church has less political power.

 The SAZ is the northern nation of the Jungle, inhabiting the forests and deep jungle just south of Kaelthia.
 Considered rural bumpkins by the southern plains-dwellers, the inhabitants of the SAZ (mostly humans and half-elves) are an independent lot.
 Much of the steel-silk (an alchemically-treated, plant-based fiber as tough as steel but as flexible as silk) is produced here on large plantations.
 Here the people worship the Queen Ascendant with fervor, but less orthodoxy than their southern brethren.

 The SAZ is only lightly settled, with only two large settlements: Sha'slar itself and Sraasa Saat, home to the Greenscale Brewery, a kobold-run distillery of some of the finest spirits on the continent, patronized by an adult dragon who hoards alcohol.
 Its government is technically a military junta under three generals, but mostly the noble landowners run their fiefdoms with few disruptions.

 ### Shinevog
+- Population: Roughly 12,000 mixed, dwarves a plurality.
+- Major Cities: Shinevog (~12,000).
+It's a city-state with some closely outlying villages.
+- Names and architecture: Traditional "dwarf" architecture, plus some clockwork-style magitech.
+Names are roughly (but broadly) Mongolian.
+- Economics: Research & Tech.
+Substantial imports.
+- Magics: Arcane is priority.
+Lower divine, very little primal.
+- Religion: Minor, mostly focusing on Yogg-maggus and Lon Ka.
+But tolerant of any.

 Shinevog is the polar opposite of the Uulan Confederacy, despite both being dwarves.
 Settled on an abandoned clanhold along the main route from the Sea of Grass into the Giant's Spine, it was founded as a creative, iconoclastic outlet for those dwarves and others who wished to be free of traditional restraints on research (especially arcane and technological).
 Ruled by Theobard III, it has become a small (occupying only one small valley) but powerful hub of technology and arcane science.
 Not as lawless as Zhapai Karmap, it still maintains codes of ethics and responsibility.

 The primary religion here is that of Lon Ka, Hammer-lord, patron of technology and innovation.
 Yogg Maggus, lord of arcane magic, is also heavily worshiped here.

 ### Tlalocana
+- Population: Unknown, but likely 100+ thousand.
+Humans and mkhulu.
+- Major Cities: Tlalotecana (unknown), unknown others.
+- Names and architecture: Rigidly uniform, classical roman but bronze age.
+Names are vaguely meso-american.
+- Economics: Command economy, with mind control.
+- Magics: Unknown, but also psychic.
+- Religion: None.
+Gods are false, there is only the Way.

 Located on the Drowned Coast and slowly growing to conquer the entire peninsula (and beyond, if they have any say), Tlalocana is a repressive, totalitarian nation ruled by a large caste of organized mkhulu.
 They employ advanced psionic devices to spy on and control the thoughts of those in the national boundaries, suppressing independent thought and dictating unthinking adherence to the law.
 Unique among nations, they use very little iron, preferring magically-strengthened bronze.
 Their area of control grows 50 miles every 10 years, creating an expanding ring of fortified fortress-towns linked by psionic emitters.
 So far, no active hostilities have happened between them and their neighbors (Auringon and Byssia), but that is inevitable.
 Infiltrators (mkhulu or otherwise) have been found within the former Federated Nations members, fomenting disorder and searching for weaknesses.

 ### Tuura Adam